esadr/mlsvm/README.md

 `./mlsvm_classifier > ./summary.log 2>&1`

 * Train Models

 The trained models are stored in the `./svm_models`.
 Each model has information about the experiment id and k-fold id which are used to train it.
 The test data for each of them are saved in the ./temp folder.

 List of Tools:
 -------------
+* mlsvm_save_knn

-mlsvm_save_knn which divides the data to two classes and calculate the k-NN.
+It divides the data to two classes and calculate the k-NN.
 It saves the output for each class in indices and dists files.
 You can compile it by
 `make mlsvm_save_knn`
 The parameters are filename, number of nearest neighbors and type of distances which are passed by -f, --nn_n, --nn_d respectively.